j-bd/Foodvisor/tomato_allergies/README.md

 ## Discussion:

-I took the decision to offer the possibility to train two differents CNN.
+I took the decision to offer the possibility to train two different CNN.
 Indeed, we can have our own private CNN that we want to customize during the R&D process.
 Also, for a fast first solution in case of commercial POC for instance, I offered the possibility to use transfer learning.

 The next steps could be :
-* Split tomato type (jus, sauce and full vegetable) to see if it improves detection
+* Split tomato type (juice, sauce and full vegetable) to see if it improves detection
 * Implement a GAN CNN in order to improve input data and results
 * Displaying box detection
 * Displaying mask